Jens-Olaf-Mueller/Library_2025/Readme.md

 ## Brief
-  This library provides a bunch of classes and utility function.
+  This library provides a bunch of classes and utility functions.

 ## Features
+  ### Classes:
-  * Library base class contains the folowing features:
+  * Library base class contains the following features:
     - properties        → public getter: returns readable/writable property names (optionally includes read-only getters)

     - isClassInstance   → public method: checks whether a passed expression is an instance of a class or not